berasourabh11/Discord-Bot-Quiz-App/readme.md

 4. **Register Your Bot with Discord**

    Go to the Discord Developer Portal, create a new application, and add a bot to it.
-Note down the BOT TOKEN and CLIENT ID.
+Note down the BOT TOKEN and CLIENT ID Also enable MESSAGE CONTENT INTENT.

 5. **Add Your Bot to Your Server**